 Improve How You Practice Golf

 Your technical instructor will have hopefully already identified the correct positions for your swing based on your anatomical and physical capabilities.
-If you would like to understand a more effective and efficient way of training your motor skills at home and on the range, whilst simultaneously learning how to stop consciously controlling them, here is a 5 hour online golf coaching course which explains in detail how to break those destructive practice habits of a lifetime: HOW to Focus For Golf – Discover the Psychology of Aiming
+If you would like to understand a more effective and efficient way of training your motor skills at home and on the range, whilst simultaneously learning how to stop consciously controlling them, here is a 5 hour online golf coaching course which explains in detail how to break those destructive practice habits of a lifetime.

 For the price of a sleeve of golf balls, treat yourself to some “alternative golf coaching” and discover why your current practice methods inhibit your progress.
 Practice golf how you wish to play and you will then start to play how you practice.